 It's recommended to periodically make a computer backup of your Bass Bot's memory.
-User Patterns, (not presets), user Tracks and user system preferences such as: console color setting, midi in/out channel selections.
-Use the downloadable utility from the cyclone-analogic website for your personal computer or mobile device.
+User Patterns, (not presets), user Tracks and user system preferences such as: console color setting, MIDI in/out channel selections.
+Download the Cyclone Studio utility from the cyclone-analogic website for your computer or mobile device.
 It takes just seconds to backup work that may have taken hours for your to compose!

 - 1. Download the Bass Bot Studio application for your platform from the Cyclone-Analogic website. - 2.
-Connect your Bass Bot's MIDI IN and MIDI OUT jacks, using the MIDI Splitter Cable, to the MIDI IN and OUT ports on your computer or mobile device interface. - 3.
-Turn the Mode switch to MIDI MODE.
-Run the Bass Bot Backup and select 'Backup.' - 4.
-Choose the filename for the backup file and wait until the progress of the backup confirms 100% completion.
-Backup data is transferred via MIDI SysEx and the file contains all pattern and track memory of your Bass Bot with it's personal user preferences. - To restore a backup from your computer or mobile device.
-Turn the mode switch to MIDI MODE Press and HOLD the [Write/Next] key during the operation until completion.
-Select Restore, pick the filename of a previous backup file, and wait until the progress of the restore confirms 100%.
+Connect your Bass Bot's MIDI IN and MIDI OUT jacks, using the MIDI Splitter Cable, to the MIDI IN and OUT ports on your computer or mobile device's MIDI interface. - 3.
+Run the Cyclone Studio application and select 'Backup'.
+Press the [WRITE/NEXT] key on the Bass Bot to begin the backup operation until completion.
+Wait until the progress of the backup confirms 100% completion. - 4.
+Choose a filename for the backup file.
+Backup data is transferred via MIDI SysEx and the file contains all pattern and track memory of your Bass Bot with it's personal user preferences. - 5.
+To restore a backup from your computer or mobile device.
+Select 'Restore' and pick the filename of a previous backup file.
+Press and HOLD the [WRITE/NEXT] key on the Bass Bot during the operation until completion.
+Wait until the progress of the restore confirms 100%.